timtnleeProject/skeletons/README.md

 * Skeleton**s** is a pure javascript library that helps you validate data structure in programming.

-* Define your rules, validate data sources and parameters to make sure they meet your expectations.
+* Define your rules, validate data sources and parameters/arguments to make sure they meet your expectations.

 ## Usage